judyfong/kaldi/egs/althingi/README.txt

     2011, scraped from the Althingi website, approx. 30 million word tokens, as well as the parliament training data, up to and including 2015.

+Tools needed

+    OpenGrm Thrax: For number and abbreviation expansion.
+As well as for the postprocessing of the ASR output.
+    KenLM: For language modelling, fast and allows pruning.
+    FFmpeg: Used for silence detection when using the ASR to recognize long speeches.
+    Punctuator2:  For punctuation restoration
+        Requires: Theano

-The subdirectory of this directory contains the scripts for a sequence of experiments.
+The subdirectory of this directory, s5, contains scripts for the following three steps:

-  s5: This is the current recipe.
+    1) Data normalization, alignment and segmentation.
+    2) Training of an ASR
+    3) Postprocessing of the ASR output, including punctuation restoration, capitalization and denormalization of numbers and common abbreviations

+Repo owner: Inga Rún Helgadóttir, ingarunh@gmail.com